lukes/herald/README.md

 Usage
 -----

-First step is to `require` Herald into your Ruby project:
+First step is to `require` Herald into your Ruby project

     require 'rubygems'
     require 'herald'

-Then, to watch for tweets containing "soundofmusic":
+Then, to watch for tweets containing "soundofmusic"

     Herald.watch do
       check :twitter
       _for "soundofmusic"
     end

-Or an RSS feed:
+Or an RSS feed

     Herald.watch do
       check :rss, :from => "http://example.com/.rss"
       _for "soundofmusic"
     end

-Or an email inbox: [Not Implemented]
+Or an email inbox [Not Implemented]

     Herald.watch do
       check :inbox, :imap => "imap.server.com", :user => "username", :pass => "supersecret"